MicrosoftDocs/cpp-docs/docs/linux/set-up-fips-compliant-secure-remote-linux-development.md

 1. In the **Local Security Setting** tab, select **Enabled** or **Disabled**, and then choose **OK** to save your changes.

 > [!WARNING]
-> The System cryptography security option may cause some applications to break or behave unexpectedly.
+> Enabling FIPS mode may cause some applications to break or behave unexpectedly.
 For more information, see the blog post [Why We’re Not Recommending "FIPS mode" Anymore](https://techcommunity.microsoft.com/t5/microsoft-security-baselines/why-we-8217-re-not-recommending-8220-fips-mode-8221-anymore/ba-p/701037).

 ## Additional resources